Photography-Embedded Literature – Before 1970

 Edwin Denby & Rudolph Burckhardt.
 Mediterranean Cities: Sonnets.
 NY: George Wittenborn, 1956.
 Sonnets by Denby, photographs by Burckhardt.

 Max Aub.
 Jusep Torres Campalans.
 Mexico City: Tezontle, 1958.
 A fictional biography of an artist who was a friend of Pablo Picasso during his Barcelona and Paris years, before decamping to Chiapas, Mexico.
 The book contains reproductions of (very mediocre, Picasso-esque) artworks purportedly by Torres Campalans and three photographs.
 The photographs supposedly show his mother, his father and the artist himself with Picasso.
-This last photographs is a photo-collage created by the well-known Spanish artist Josep Renau.
+The last photograph is a photo-collage created by the well-known Spanish artist Josep Renau.

 Anais Nin.
 House of Incest.
 Chicago: Swallow, 1958.
 Although the true first edition was published in Paris in 1936 and a limited first American edition came out in 1947, neither included Val Telberg’s photomontages.
 But since their inclusion in the 1958 Swallow edition, the images have routinely been included.